IT Admins - Private channels in Microsoft Teams

 Private channels in Microsoft Teams create focused spaces for collaboration within your teams.
 Only the users on the team who are owners or members of the private channel can access the channel.
-Anyone, including guests, can be added as a member of a private channel as long as they are already members of the team.
+Anyone, including guests, can be added as a member of a private channel as long as they're existing members of the team.

-You might want to use a private channel if you want to limit collaboration to those who have a need to know or if you want to facilitate communication between a group of people assigned to a specific project, without having to create an additional team to manage.
+You can use a private channel to limit collaboration to specific individuals or to facilitate communication between a group of people assigned to a specific project, without having to create another team to manage.

 For example, a private channel is useful in these scenarios:

 - A group of people in a team want a focused space to collaborate without having to create a separate team.

 - A subset of people in a team wants a private channel to discuss sensitive information, such as budgets, resourcing, strategic positioning, and so on.

 A lock icon indicates a private channel.
 Only members of private channels can see and participate in private channels that they're added to.

 When a private channel is created, it's linked to the parent team and can't be moved to a different team.
 Additionally, private channels can't be converted to standard channels and vice versa.